Non-accessible localizations: Replacing a family with a single map

 \section{Replacing a family with a single map}

 In homotopy type theory, an accessible reflective subuniverse can be presented as a localization with respect to a family of maps indexed by a type.
 Here we investigate when the family can be replaced by a single map.
-We give some results internally in \cref{ss:inHoTT} and then in the simplicial model in \cref{ss:sSet}.
+We work internally in HoTT in \cref{ss:inHoTT}, and work in the simplicial model in \cref{ss:sSet}.